Vierco/Get_elements_from_web_and_caching/README.md

 # Get elements from web and caching
-## Caching data - An old and dear android project example
+## An old and dear android project example

 This project uses the guidelines detailed [in this repository](https://github.com/Vierco/android_guidelines)